DeadMeon/Lift-Up/READMEwithCode.md

 >Extends Servo and represents a rotational PWM-controlled servo motor which can be set to particular angles (assuming valid minimum and maximum angles are provided to the constructor).
 Connect a power source (e.g. a battery pack or the 5V pin) to the power cable of the servo (this is typically colored red); connect the ground cable of the servo (typically colored black or brown) to the negative of your battery pack, or a GND pin; connect the final cable (typically colored white or orange) to the GPIO pin you wish to use for controlling the servo.
 >>14.
 API - Output Devices

-gpiozero est donc la librairie que nous avons utilisée, mais nous avons surtout utilisé AngularServo, avec cette nouvelle librairie nous avons réussie à faire un prototype fonctionnel de notre chaise, vous pouvez voir le code python [ici](https://github.com/DeadMeon/Lift-Up/blob/master/bluetoothGPIO.py).
+gpiozero est donc la librairie que nous avons utilisée, mais nous avons surtout utilisé AngularServo, avec cette nouvelle librairie nous avons réussie à faire un prototype fonctionnel de notre chaise.
 Le fait de passer le projet que sur un Raspberry a un énorme avantage, on se limite seulement un langage de programmation, l'alimentation est très simple, car juste une batterie externe suffit pour que le tout fonctionne, et surtout sa prend moins de place et donc beaucoup plus simple à cacher.

+#### Code Raspberry sous python

 ## Les difficultés